hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ---
 layout: "enterprise2"
-page_title: "Private Terraform Enterprise Automated Installation (Installer)"
+page_title: "Private Terraform Enterprise Automated Installation"
 sidebar_current: "docs-enterprise2-private-installer-automating"
 ---

-# Private Terraform Enterprise Automated Installation (Installer)
+# Private Terraform Enterprise Automated Installation

 The installation of Private Terraform Enterprise can be automated for both online and airgapped installs.
 There are two parts to automating the install: configuring [Replicated](https://help.replicated.com/) -- the platform which runs Terraform Enterprise -- and configuring Terraform Enterprise itself.